pema99/pema99.github.io/_posts/2023-02-01-haskell-not-ct.md

 # What, why, who?

-If you have hung out in Haskell communities, you might have heard people mentioning concepts from category theory, perhaps even claiming that Haskell is built upon category-theoretic foundations.
+If you have hung out in Haskell communities, you might have heard people mentioning concepts from the mathematical field of category theory, perhaps even claiming that Haskell is built upon category-theoretic foundations.

 There is some truth to this, but I think it is more accurate to say that certain abstractions in Haskell are _inspired_ by category theory.
 When learning Haskell, I took this connection too literally and ended up confusing the hell out of myself.
 This post is aimed at my former self and aims to clear up some confusions I came across while trying to make sense of it all.